FusionWorks/jbrowse-adam/README.md

 ####Preparing data and code base

-* Upload genomic data to S3 bucket (closest to cluster!!!)
+* Upload genomic data to S3 bucket.
+In order to reduce delays, the S3 bucket should be located in the same region as the EMR cluster.
 * Install `git` and `sbt` on cluster:
 ```
     sudo yum install git